Umplify/xunit-dependency-injection/README.md

 This library brings in Microsoft's dependency injection container to Xunit by leveraging Xunit's fixture.

+## Important: xUnit versions

+For xUnit packages use Xunit.Microsoft.DependencyInjection up to 9.x.x For xUnit.v3 packages use Xunit.Microsoft.DependencyInjection from 10.x.x

+Also check the [migration guide](https://xunit.net/docs/getting-started/v3/migration) from xUnit for test authors.

 ## Getting started

 ### Nuget package